SouravG94-312/aftermarket-domain-agent-poc/README.md

   "task": "warranty_claim_lookup",
   "user_query": "Why was claim WC1001 rejected?",
   "entities": {"claim_id": "WC1001"},
-  "memory": []
+  "memory": [],
+  "payload": {
+    "routing_reason": "Claim or warranty evidence is required."
   }
+}
 ```

-The specialist agent calls the custom MCP server, receives Databricks-backed evidence, and passes it to GPT-5.5 for reasoning.
+The specialist agents call the custom MCP server and return Databricks-backed evidence.
+The Deep Reasoning Agent receives the combined evidence bundle and produces the final answer using GPT-5.5 when configured, or deterministic fallback reasoning when running in mock mode.

+The API response includes both:

+- `trace.multi_agent_plan`
+- `agent_flow`

+The frontend renders this as an Agent Communication Flow panel.
+LangSmith also shows the nested flow as `chat_request -> supervisor_chat -> supervisor_plan -> A2A -> specialist agents -> MCP -> deep reasoning`.

 ## 12. GPT-5.5 Reasoning